Regions Bank Personal Loans Review

 Secured Installment Loan

 For the secured loan, the minimum loan amount is $5,000, and any loan maximums are dependent on the collateral and repayment terms.
-For a travel trailer or camper, you could go up to $50,000; for an RV or motorhome, the maximum loan amount is $300,000.
-Farm equipment maxes out at $70,000, and other types of vehicles have different amounts as well.
+Certain types of vehicles have different amounts as well.

 The interest rates on a secured installment loan are fixed for the life of the loan and are dependent on your credit rating, the loan amount, and the loan term, as well as the collateral that will secure it.
 If you have a Regions Bank checking account with auto-debit payments, you may be eligible for a rate discount.